OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 After stepping through the OAuth flow and using the application, a few requests are captured in the request history of an HTTP intercepting proxy.
 Search for the HTTP referrer header (e.g. `Referer: https://idp.example.com/`) containing the authorization server and client URL in the request history.

-Reviewing the HTML meta tags, or the [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) could help assess if any credential leakage is happening through the referrer header.
+Reviewing the HTML meta tags (although this tag is [not supported](https://caniuse.com/mdn-html_elements_meta_name_referrer) on all browsers), or the [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) could help assess if any credential leakage is happening through the referrer header.

 ## Related Test Cases